k8hayes/krhayes.com/content/authors/admin/_index.md

 bio:
 education:
   courses:
-  - course: PhD in Integrated and Systems Biology
+  - course: PhD in Integrative and Systems Biology
     institution: University of Colorado Denver
     year:
   - course: MS in Geography